merzlab/QUICK-docs/docs/source/installation-guide.rst

 ------------------------------------

 Once you have installed any version of QUICK following about instructions, it is necessary to set basis set path.
-In order to so you can add following command into your .bash_profile or .bashrc.
+In order to do so, add the following command into your .bash_profile or .bashrc.

 ::

  export QUICK_BASIS=$(CUDA_HOME)/basis

 You can test QUICK by simply running *testqk.sh* from QUICK home directory.
-This can be done as follows.

 ::